rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Owner was updated successfully.
   - name and email fields will reflect the name and email of the new owner
 - 401: The user's session token is not provided or invalid
-  - body will be undefined
+  - Body will be an error message
-- 403: The user is not the project owner.
+- 403: The caller is not the project owner.
-  - body will be undefined
+  - Body will be an error message
 - 404: The email of the new owner is not registered to a known user.
 Or the project was not found.
   - body will say either "New Owner Not Found" or "Project Not Found"
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - body will be undefined
+  - Body will be an error message

 ### Set Project Visibility `PUT` `/api/v1/project/[project_id]/visibility`

 Sets the project visibility.
 Only the owner of the project can call to this endpoint.
+This endpoint will likely change soon as we add moderation capabilities to the project.

 #### Request